getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-As you see similary to SendReports we use a deque of PlayerInfo objects to send it to Getgud SDK.
+As you see similarly to SendReports we use a deque of PlayerInfo objects to send it to Getgud SDK.

 You can use the `UpdatePlayers` function without `titleId` and `privateKey` arguments, in case you have `TITLE_ID` and `PRIVATE_KEY` env variables defined.